How I Set Up the Workplace Safety Walk Template with Customers in Pilla

 Common mistakes (and how to avoid them):

-• Including areas you did not actually visit — Only record areas you inspected
+• Including areas you didn't visit.
+Only record what you actually inspected

-• Forgetting back-of-house areas — Storage, plant rooms, and external areas need inspection too
+• Forgetting back-of-house.
+Storage rooms, plant rooms, and external areas need walking too

 Best practices to follow: